Black Tigers: Notable attacks

 On 25 January 1998, Black Tigers carried out the 1998 Temple of the Tooth attack that killed 17 civilians and injured 25 others.

 On 14 May 1998, a Black Tiger assassinated Major General Larry Wijeratne on the last day of his duty assignment in Valvettithurai, Jaffna.
 Wijeratne was attending a Jaffna traders' felicitation lunch just before leaving on transfer as deputy commandant of the Kotelawela Defence Academy before he was killed.

 On 29 May 1999, a Black Tiger wearing a suicide vest assassinated the leader of the military wing of the Eelam People's Revolutionary Liberation Front P. Ganeshmoorthy by riding a bicycle into his garage and jumping on him as he was selling a motorcycle to a paramilitary operative.

 On 18 December 1999, a Black Tiger wearing a suicide vest assassinated retired Major General Lakshman Algama at a UNP election rally at Ja-Ela, Colombo.
 In 1994, he was appointed Chief of Staff of Army and served till his resignation on 2 June 1995.

 In April 2000, the Black Tigers stormed into the Iyakkachchi military base in the early hours of the morning in a multi-pronged assault and overran the well-fortified camp after several hours of intense fighting.
 The commandos penetrated the central base, destroying several artillery pieces, tanks, armored vehicles and ammunition dumps.
 The capture of Iyakachchi proved to be a major tactical move, since located at Iyakachchi were the only freshwater wells that supplied Elephant Pass and Paranthan.

 On 7 June 2000, a Black Tiger assassinated Minister of Industries Development C. V. Gunaratne by embracing the cabinet minister as he was collecting donations for the army in his constituency in Colombo.

-On 24 July 2001, an elite unit of 14 Black Tigers attacked Bandaranaike International Airport, causing an estimated of US$350 million worth of damage to military and civilian aircraft.
+On 24 July 2001, an elite unit of 14 Black Tigers attacked Bandaranaike International Airport, causing an estimated US$350 million worth of damage to military and civilian aircraft.
 Tourism in Sri Lanka sharply dropped after the incident.

 On 26 June 2006, a Black Tiger assassinated Lieutenant General Parami Kulatunga by driving an explosives-laden motorbike into his Peugeot 406 staff car at Panipitiya as he was on his way to army headquarters from his official quarters at the Panagoda Cantonment.
 He is the highest ranking army officer to be assassinated by the LTTE.

 On 16 October 2006, a Black Tiger drove an explosive laden truck into a convoy of 15 military buses, killing over 100 sailors.
 The attack was in retaliation to the Chencholai bombing.